A Guide to the Races of the Elder Scrolls

 The Altmer, called the High Elves, call Summerset Isle their home.
-They are much taller than the other races and they have golden skin.
+They are much taller than the other races, and they have golden skin.
 Their proficiency with magic is greater than all the other races.
-Because of this it also makes them the most susceptible to magic attacks.
-Altmer is translated to “High Folk” and their name is derived from their ancestors, the Aldmer.
-They consider themselves the successors and direct descendents of the Aldmer; they believe they are higher than all other races.
+Because of this, it also makes them the most susceptible to magic attacks.
+Altmer is translated to “High Folk,” and their name is derived from their ancestors, the Aldmer.
+They consider themselves to be the successors and direct descendents of the Aldmer; they believe they are higher than all other races.

-The Orcs, call the Orsinium Area their home.
+The Orcs call the Orsinium Area their home.
 This area is a section of High Rock between Menevia and Wayrest.
 Orcs are very strong and unwavering in their courageousness.
-Orcs have a very tough history, spanning from the loss of their homeland Hammerfell, to the loss of their elvin features, transforming them into the beastly Orcs.
+Orcs have a very tough history.
+This includes the loss of their homeland Hammerfell, the loss of their elvin features, and transforming into the beastly Orcs.
 The Orsimer worshipped a God named Trinimac.
 Their God led them into a battle against the Chimer, who coveted the Dwemer’s technology.
 Before they could begin though, the Daedric Prince Boethiah ate their God Trinimac, turning Boethiah into the Daedric Prince Malacath.
-With this act the Orsimer were transformed into the beastly Orcs.
+With this act, the Orsimer were transformed into the beastly Orcs.

 The Bretons, part elf and part human, call High Rock their home.
-They are average sized people with a knack for weaving spells.
+They are average-sized people with a knack for weaving spells.
 They are intelligent and very capable with magic and magic resistance.
 After a series of raids on the Nedic civilization controlled by Ysgramor, the Nedes lost all of their cities to the Aldmeri.
 Some of the Nedic people were captured and brought into slavery.
-The Aldmeri conducted tests on the Nedes and they bred them, creating Manmer (half man, half Aldmeri).
-They remained slaves for a while longer until the Aldmeri lost control of them and the Manmer were able to return to their people where they interbred creating the current day Breton.
+The Aldmeri conducted tests on the Nedes and bred with them, creating Manmer (half man, half Aldmeri).
+They remained slaves for a while longer until the Aldmeri lost control of them.
+The Manmer were able to return to their people, where they interbred and created the current day Breton.

 The well educated and well spoken Imperials are natives of the central continent Cyrodiil.
-They aren’t as strong as some of the other races but their lack of strength is made up by their diplomatic skills.
-With their diplomatic and light armor skills they were able to bring the rest of Tamriel under their control.
-They were brought to Cyrodiil as slaves by the Ayleids, but once the Ayleids lost power and were overturned the Imperials gained control of Cyrodiil.
-Gaining as much land with diplomacy as they did with war; eventually the Imperials gained control of all of Tamriel.
+They aren’t as strong as some of the other races, but their lack of strength is made up for by their diplomatic skills.
+With their diplomatic and light armor skills, they were able to bring the rest of Tamriel under their control.
+They were brought to Cyrodiil as slaves by the Ayleids, but once the Ayleids lost power and were overturned, the Imperials gained control of Cyrodiil.
+Gaining as much land with diplomacy as they did with war, the Imperials eventually gained control of all of Tamriel.
 The Imperials are divided into two smaller sects, the Colovians and the Nibenese.
 The Colovians rule the west side of Cyrodiil while the Nibenese control the rest.

-The Nords, considered nomadic and barbaric by some, control all of the country Skyrim.
-Sometimes called “people of the sky”, don’t let their fair hair, blue eyes and pale skin deceive you.
+The Nords, considered nomadic and barbaric by some, control all of Skyrim.
+Sometimes called “people of the sky,” you should not let their fair hair, blue eyes, and pale skin deceive you.
 This race of people is very strong and powerful.
 Their heritage can be traced back as far as Ysgramor on the continent of Atmora.
 Once they seceded from the rule of the Aldmer, the Nedes officially became the modern day Nords.

 The strong and agile Redguards are known for being skilled warriors with a sword and shield.
 Hailing from the land of Yokuda, they are very dark skinned with a great amount of resistance to hot and dry conditions.
-When their land sank under the sea, probably resulting from tectonic shifting, they set sail from their land to come ashore in Hammerfell.
-Knowing that they must fight for land and for the survival of their people they pushed the Orsimer from Hammerfell, taking the country for their own.
+When their land sank under the sea, probably due to tectonic shifting, they set sail from their land to come ashore in Hammerfell.
+Knowing that they must fight for land and for the survival of their people, they pushed the Orsimer from Hammerfell and took the country for their own.
 The attack they sent upon the Orsimer (and allied Breton as well) is known as a Ra’gada among their kind.
 It is from the name of this attack that the Redguards get their name.

-The reptilian race of the Argonians is most commonly known for their waterbreating capability that allows them to survive in the harsh conditions of their homeland, Black Marsh.
-Known as Saxhleel in their native tongue of Jel, meaning “People of the Root”, they have scaly features with a long tail.
-Experts at “guerrilla warfare” they have grown accustomed to constantly defending their borders from enemies.
+The reptilian race of the Argonians are known for their ability to breath underwater.
+This allows them to survive in the harsh conditions of their homeland, Black Marsh.
+Known as Saxhleel in their native tongue of Jel, meaning “People of the Root,” they have scaly features with a long tail.
+Experts at guerrilla warfare, they have grown accustomed to constantly defending their borders from enemies.
 The brutal history of their life is plagued with abductions of Hist sap and many brutal wars with the surrounding countries.
-Many of the Argonians were taken slaves by their northern neighbors, Morrowind, the Dunmer.
+Many of the Argonians were taken as slaves by their northern neighbors, the Dunmer.
 It is because of this reason that the Argonians have a strong hate for the Dunmer.

 The Khajiit, a cat-like race hailing from the country of Elsweyr, are great fighters that have an odd knack for referring to themselves in third person.
-Not much is known about the history of this race but their frail features and pointy ears point towards being descendants of the Aldmeri.
-One of the greatest exports from Elsweyr, and creating the drug that the Khajiit are most commonly known for, is Moon Sugar.
-This drug is used to create a highly addictive drink called Skooma.
-Khajiit predominantly travel Tamriel in Caravans where they sell their wares, and of course their drugs.
+Not much is known about the history of this race, but their frail features and pointy ears point towards being descendants of the Aldmeri.
+One of the greatest exports from Elsweyr is Moon Sugar.
+This is used to make the drug that is used to create the highly addictive drink called Skooma.
+Khajiit predominantly travel Tamriel in caravans where they sell their wares and their drugs.

 The Extinct Races